Chart Color Schemes

 Shoal Bay ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Shoal Bay's cultural diversity was found to be below average, with 82.9% of its population being Australian citizens, 80.4% born in Australia, and 93.9% speaking English only at home.
-Christianity is the predominant religion in Shoal Bay, comprising 59.9%, compared to 55.9% across Rest of NSW.
-The top three ancestry groups are English (32.3%), Australian (27.1%), and Irish (10.5%).
+Shoal Bay's cultural diversity was found to be below average, with 82.9% of its population being citizens, 80.4% born in Australia, and 93.9% speaking English only at home.
+The dominant religion in Shoal Bay was Christianity, comprising 59.9% of the population, compared to 55.9% across Regional NSW.
+Regarding ancestry, the top three represented groups were English (32.3%), Australian (27.1%), and Irish (10.5%).

 Frequently Asked Questions - Diversity